Jane Foster: Valkyrie

-Cultural impact and legacy

-Critical reception
+Critical response

-Chase Magnett of Comicbook.com called Jane Foster a "key hero in The Avengers and for Asgard," writing, "She has recreated the story of Dr. Donald Blake from the original comics and updated it for the modern day.
-The morals have remained the same though, focused on how an ordinary human can be empowered by their own virtue and accomplish incredible tasks.
-Jane Foster did just that and inspired fictional Marvel heroes as well as very real readers along the way."
-Thomas Bacon of Screen Rant described Jane Foster as "Marvel's best Thor to date," stating, "Right now, Jane Foster's death obscures the future of the Thor brand over in the comics.
+Thomas Bacon of Screen Rant described Jane Foster as "Marvel's best Thor to date," writing, "Right now, Jane Foster's death obscures the future of the Thor brand over in the comics.
 She has had a powerful impact, and has come to be loved by fans. [...]
 It's ironic; the death was always going to happen.
 But it was executed with so much style that it has had an impact Marvel could never have expected.
 Jane Foster has become their best Thor; it's just such a tragedy that it will be the death of her."
-Mayra Garcia of CBR.com referred to Jane Foster as one of Marvel's "strongest female gods," saying, "Even though her time as Thor was cut short due to her cancer, Jane showed great prowess in battle and also, an undeniable heroic streak.
+Rosie Knight of Nerdist asserted, "Thor has long been a staple of the House of Ideas.
+Though many have wielded the mystical hammer Mjolnir, it requires a lot to truly take on the mantle of Thor.
+In 2014’s Thor comic series, the “Goddess of Thunder” story arc by Jason Aaron, Russell Dauterman, and Matt Wilson introduced the world to an entirely new incarnation of the iconic character.
+Recasting Jane Foster as Thor was as stroke of genius, and brought a legion of new fans to the title."
+Mayra Garcia of Comic Book Resources referred to Jane Foster as one of Marvel's "strongest female gods," saying, "Even though her time as Thor was cut short due to her cancer, Jane showed great prowess in battle and also, an undeniable heroic streak.
 She showed her mighty power up until the moment she sacrificed herself to defeat Mangog, but even after death, Jane returned as a Valkyrie, proving that heroism goes beyond superpowers.
 Many fans are very excited to see her in Thor: Love And Thunder."
-Oliver Sava of The A.V.
-Club stated, "Jane Foster’s time as Thor is coming to an end, but she’s going out in a blaze of glory fit for a legendary superhero run.
-Writer Jason Aaron, artist Russell Dauterman, and colorist Matthew Wilson gave the Marvel Universe a thrilling, tragic hero in Foster, who has been battling cancer while fighting for the Nine Realms in a devastating war that has only intensified with each day.
-The effects of Jane’s chemotherapy are negated every time she transforms into Thor, and her human body is on the verge of death when the rest of the realms need her most.
-Jane’s journey as the god of thunder has been a highlight of superhero comics for the last few years, and this creative team made this heroine a major part of the Marvel’s line-up by consistently raising the stakes for both Jane and Thor."